A Guide to Feline Dental Care

 Feline dental care is perhaps the most overlooked and under-treated area in small animal medicine.
 Cats are affected by many of the same dental problems that affect dogs (periodontal disease, fractured teeth, and oral masses) in addition to special syndromes (tooth resorption, gingivostomatitis).

 More than fifty percent of cats over three years old will be affected by tooth resorption (TR).
-These tooth defects have also been called cavities, neck lesions, external or internal root resorptions, or cervical line erosions.
+These tooth defects have also been called cavities, neck lesions, external or internal root resorption, or cervical line erosion.
 Teeth affected by lesions will erode and finally disappear when they are absorbed back into the cat's body.
 The root structure breaks down; then the enamel and most of the tooth become ruined, and bone replaces the tooth.
 This most commonly happens where the gum meets the tooth surface.
-Some molars are most commonly affected; however, tooth resorptions can be found on any tooth.
+Some molars are most commonly affected; however, tooth resorption can be found on any tooth.
 The reason for the resorption is unknown, but theories supporting an autoimmune response have been proposed.

 Cats affected with tooth resorption may show excessive salivation, bleeding in the mouth, or have difficulty eating.
-Tooth resorptions can be quite painful.
+Tooth resorption can be quite painful.
 A majority of affected cats do not show obvious clinical signs.
 Most times it is up to the clinician to diagnose the lesions upon oral examination.
 Diagnostic aids include a probe or cotton tipped applicator applied to the suspected resorption; when the probe touches the lesion, it causes pain and jaw spasms.
 Radiographs are helpful in making definitive diagnosis and treatment planning.